Board of Governors

 Beechwood Park benefits from a committed and experienced Board of Governors who support the Head and the Senior Leadership Team with the strategic direction of the School

 My children were both pupils at Beechwood Park between 2004 and 2016.
 My association with the School continued in the role of Finance Governor which began in 2015, as my son was approaching his leaving date.
-I was appointed as Chairman of Governors in September 2020.
+I was appointed as Chairman of the Board of Governors in September 2020.
 Having qualified as a Chartered Accountant in 1991, my career has been primarily in banking and fund management.
 Although I have retired from full-time work, I am a director of a small number of listed and private companies.
 In my spare time I play golf at Harpenden and follow the fortunes of MK Dons FC.

 I became a Governor at Beechwood Park in June 2018 when I moved to Hertfordshire, having been a Governor for five years at my local school in Surrey.
 I have an Honours degree in Philosophy & Literature and an MBA from Cranfield, and I am a great believer in the power of education to help people to lead fulfilled and happy lives.